 These days 120 hours plus observed teaching practice is the TEFL course certificate that most schools want to see, whether it be in Thailand or elsewhere.
-I wouldn’t advise on opting for an online course either unless you already have some teaching experience to back you up.
-You might save money (a little bit, not much anyway), but it would be harder finding a job.
-If you are a NNES, don’t cut the corners in this one!
+I wouldn’t advise on opting for an online course either unless you already have some teaching experience to back you up or if English is your second language.

-Study in a group or be the solo participant
+Study in a group or be a solo participant?

 I kind of missed the peer support since I was the only one doing the course.
 Would’ve been super nice sharing my feelings, both insecurities and the small joys, with someone who is going through the same thing.
 Then again, since I was the only person on the course, I got really good guidance and my teacher’s undivided attention.
 In summary, ask about the trainers per student ratio and you will get an idea of how much time a teacher can dedicate to you.

 Choosing the right TEFL school & location in Thailand

 I chose Paradise TEFL Thailand because of the location.
 I love Koh Phangan plus my ashtanga yoga teacher training was to be held in the same spot.
 I think Paradise TEFL was the only place offering TEFL courses on the island 2 years ago when I made my decision.
 Now I think there might be another one.
 TEFL schools often have contacts to local schools so if you think you’d like to end up working in Chiang Mai, better to do your TEFL there, rather than in Bangkok or Phuket.

 Naturally, I also checked the credentials before making up my mind.
 All seemed good, so I enrolled in the course.
 My teacher, a lovely British lady called Caroline suggested that I could start with the assignments beforehand, in Finland.
 I had nothing against that.
 I knew it would be time-consuming listening to all the podcasts and writing the essays.